 76% of Gen Z say brands should take action to help them succeed personally, not just sell products.
 (Source: Edelman Trust Barometer)

-2. Design Your Scholarship Around Your Brand’s Purpose
+How Do You Design a Scholarship Around Your Brand’s Purpose?

 Think of your scholarship as a brand campaign with heart.
 It should reflect who you are, what you stand for, and who you serve.